The Party Boys

-In March 1983, their debut album, Live at Several 21sts, peaked at No. 9 on the Australian Kent Music Report Albums Chart.
-In June 1987, they had a number-one hit on the related Singles Chart with a cover version of John Kongos' hit "He's Gonna Step On You Again".
-It also peaked at No. 10 on the New Zealand Singles Chart.
+In March 1983, their debut album, Live at Several 21sts, peaked at number 9 on the Australian Kent Music Report Albums Chart.
+In June 1987, they reached number 1 on the same chart with their cover of John Kongos’s hit "He's Gonna Step On You Again", which also peaked at number 10 on the New Zealand Singles Chart.